madvoid/LEMSv2/README.md

 ### Acknowledgements
 * Thanks to [Sparkfun](https://www.sparkfun.com) and [Adafruit](https://www.adafruit.com) for Arduino libraries, components, tutorials, and eagle parts.
 Many designs and eagle components are directly used from them.
 Also thanks to [OSH Park](www.oshpark.com) and [Screaming Circuits](www.screamingcircuits.com) for the excellent PCBs and assembly.
 They were instrumental in getting LEMSv2 completed.
+* Thanks to EnviroDIY for their excellent [SDI12 Arduino Library](https://github.com/EnviroDIY/Arduino-SDI-12) library.
+The only reason this isn't included above in the dependency list is because a customized version is used for LEMSv2.